ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

     - Qin: Luis might be overloaded and another person is needed to lead the efforts
     - Richard volunteered to take the responsibility
   - Discussion on integration with compute
+    - Richard shared the screen to show the CRIC database of CERN and argued that many systems are already collecting information including networking, compute and storage together
     - Qin: Concern is that IETF does not have protocols to connect computation.
     - Jordi: Two elements: 1.
 How to get information.
 2. How to expose that information.
 There is a need to understand the space with some informational documents.
     - Richard: Protocol is connecting the dots: you have something already and define how things can be done.
 But no dots for computing in IETF now.